isomerpages/nparks-heritagetrees/_tree-profiles/Thai Bungor (HT 2023 326).md

 </tbody></table>
 <p>A tree that can grow up to 30 m tall.
 It bears attractive bright to pale purple flowers.
 It is found growing naturally in Thailand. </p>

-<p>This&nbsp;<em>Lagerstroemia loudonii</em> was received by Singapore Botanic Gardens as a seed from F.N.
-(Frank Norman) Howes on 27 Feb 1928.
-The introduction notes say Sriracha, Siam, which was probably where he collected the seeds from.
-The estimated age of this tree in 2023 is about 95 years.</p>
+<p>This&nbsp;<em>Lagerstroemia loudonii</em> was received by Singapore Botanic Gardens as a seed from Frank Norman Howes on 27 February 1928.
+The introduction notes say "Sriracha, Siam", which was probably where he collected the seeds from.
+This Heritage Tree is estimated to be about 95 years, as of 2003.</p>

 <p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/2/9/2990">here</a>.</p>